zhutwo/SomaEngine/README.md

 # SomaEngine

-Game engine written in C++ as a school project.
+Game engine written from scratch in C++ for a school project.
 Here for archival purposes, not actively maintained.